-The evidence which made people believe that the sculpture came from Gaugin’s hands was only two photos.
+The evidence which made people believe that the sculpture came from Gauguin’s hands was only two photos.
 The images are of the artist travelling in Tahiti, taken by his friend and engineer Jules Agostini.
 Head with Horns was also in the photos which led many to think that the artist created the sculpture in Tahiti.

-The Frenchman who first pointed out that the work is not an authentic Gaugin was Fabrice Fourmanoir, a French art historian.
+The Frenchman who first pointed out that the work is not an authentic Gauguin was Fabrice Fourmanoir, a French art historian.
 And this time around his target is the painting located at Tate Britain.